-In addition, any effective management strategy must be informed by knowledge of the spatial, temporal and contextual factors associated with coyote boldness and human concern.
-Identifying high-conflict areas for management action requires insight into the spatial variables that predict negative interactions between humans and wildlife (Delsink et al. 2013, van Bommel et al. 2020).
+Public reports that describe coyote behaviour and human perceptions could both be examined with spatial, temporal and contextual variables via predictive models. .
+Spatial variables used to predict negative interactions between humans and wildlife must be measured at relevant scales to support management actions (Delsink et al. 2013, van Bommel et al. 2020).
 For example, knowing which areas have low, moderate or high probabilities of interactions between humans and black bears (Ursus americanus) allows for management resources to be more efficiently allocated to improve coexistence (Merkle et al. 2011).
-Likewise, wildlife management can be further improved by knowledge of the diel, monthly, and inter-annual scales at which perceived or real negative encounters are most likely to occur (Morehouse and Boyce 2017, Soulsbury 2020).
-Furthermore, contextual variables that can increase actual or perceived risk, and thus conflict, include the presence of pets or children, off-leash dogs, and poor health of individual animals (Poessel et al. 2013, Olson et al. 2015).
+Temporal variables may apply to scales that range from diel, through seasonal, to inter-annual, again with a goal of predicting when negative encounters are most likely to occur (Morehouse and Boyce 2017, Soulsbury 2020) so that they can be mitigated more effectively.
+Additional information for predicting conflict includes contextual variables such as the presence of pets or children, off-leash dogs, and poor health of individual coyotes (Poessel et al. 2013, Olson et al. 2015), which can influence each of coyote behaviour and human perceptions of it. .

-To assess the importance of these variables for coexistence, large datasets of human-coyote interactions are imperative, and over the past decade, public reports of coyote sightings and interactions have emerged as an invaluable source of information.
-Community reporting databases allow researchers to conduct otherwise difficult long-term studies over large geographic areas while simultaneously engaging and educating members of the public (Weckel et al. 2010, Frigerio et al. 2018).
-Previous studies have collected voluntary reports of coyote activity using websites (Wine et al. 2015, Mowry et al. 2020), city reporting databases (Lukasik and Alexander 2011, Poessel et al. 2013), public surveys (Weckel et al. 2010), and apps (Mueller et al. 2019, Drake et al. 2021).
-Analyses of these datasets have largely focused on broad patterns in reports (Weckel et al. 2010, Poessel et al. 2013, Wine et al. 2015, Mowry et al. 2020), demonstrating that reporting varies across development levels and land cover types, coyote seasons, and with household income and education.
+The importance of spatial, temporal and contextual variables for predicting coyote behaviour and human perceptions could be advanced with large datasets collected by citizens on public reporting sites.
+Such databases allow researchers to gather information over many years and large geographic areas, while simultaneously engaging and educating members of the public (Weckel et al. 2010, Frigerio et al. 2018).
+Previous studies have collected voluntary reports of coyote activity using websites (Wine et al. 2015, Mowry et al. 2020), city reporting databases (Lukasik and Alexander 2011, Poessel et al. 2013), public surveys (Weckel et al. 2010), and cell phone apps (Mueller et al. 2019, Drake et al. 2021).
+Past analyses of these datasets have shown that reporting varies across development levels and land cover types, coyote seasons (e.g., breeding, denning, dispersal), and with household income and education (Weckel et al. 2010, Poessel et al. 2013, Wine et al. 2015, Mowry et al. 2020),.
 Lukasik and Alexander (2011) and Drake, Dubay and Allen (2021) demonstrated that bold coyote behaviour was most prominent in the coyote pup rearing season.
 These studies also found more negative interactions in areas where coyotes consume more anthropogenic food (Lukasik and Alexander 2011).
 Despite these advancements, we are not aware of any study that has comparatively assessed the factors that drive changes in both coyote boldness and human concern, or that has investigated changes in the nature of human-coyote interactions over time.

-In this study, we used community science reports collected over 10 years from a website in Edmonton, Canada to investigate two indicators of human-coyote conflict: coyote boldness towards people or pets and people’s concern about coyotes.
-First, we sought to determine the environmental settings and times of day or year that were more strongly associated with coyote boldness, and consequently, a higher risk of negative human-coyote interactions.
-Second, we aimed to identify the analogous suite of spatiotemporal predictors of increased human concern about coyotes, as these factors can also reveal important targets for urban wildlife management.
-Lastly, we assessed whether various contextual variables affected coyote boldness and human concern.
-To our knowledge, our study represents the largest and longest-term community science-based study on human-coyote interactions.
-Our data provides insight on the factors associated with real or perceived negative human-coyote interactions, with the goal of improving proactive urban coyote management and facilitating coexistence.
+In this study, we used community science reports collected over 10 years from a website hosted by the Edmonton Urban Coyote Project (ref) in Edmonton, Canada to develop two indicators of human-coyote conflict: coyote boldness towards people or pets and the concern people expressed about coyotes.
+Then, we used spatial, temporal and contextual information in the reports to identify correlates of higher ordinal values for each of coyote boldness and perceived conflict.To our knowledge, our study represents the largest and longest-term community science-based study on human-coyote interactions.
+By revealing the variables that predict bold behaviour by coyotes and concern about human-coyote conflict for people, we hope to support proactive coyote management and effective public education.
+In turn, these tools could facilitate sustainable coexistence of humans and coyotes to maximize the ecosystem services, including public enjoyment, of urban coyote populations throughout North America.

 METHODS